 This Christmas was the first anniversary of the death of pop star and esteemed singer-songwriter George Michael, who passed away on Christmas Day 2016.
 As a tribute to his song-writing talent and philanthropic work we have taken one of his most famous tracks as inspiration for language learners.
 Careless Whisper contains many interesting phrases that are useful to English language students, so let’s consider this classic song and use George’s clever and evocative lyrics to help EFL learners get to grips with some new vocabulary and expressions.
 Continue reading

-The curtain comes up on Tuesday for the first semi-final of the Eurovision Song Contest 2017!
+The curtain comes up soon for the Eurovision Song Contest 2018!
 This colourful, over-the-top, cheesy and fabulous international music competition is broadcast across Europe, Asia and Australia to millions of fans and ironic supporters.
-The event will also be broadcast in the USA for the second time as each country battles it out to be crowned champions!
+The event will also be broadcast in the USA for the third time as each country battles it out to be crowned champions!

-The Eurovision Song Contest 2017 Grand Final on 13th May is sure to be an evening of fun, excitement and perhaps questionable musical taste.
-We’re getting nervous already for the UK’s performer, Lucie Jones!
+The Eurovision Song Contest 2018 Grand Final on Saturday 12th May is sure to be an evening of fun, excitement and perhaps questionable musical taste.
+We’re getting nervous already for the UK’s performer, SuRie!
 Explore the ballads, pop songs and other tuneful entries from some of the hopeful nations right here.
 Plus, join in our discussion of how Eurovision can add a melodious edge to your next EFL lesson.
 Continue reading

 Researchers have found that children who learn an instrument find learning languages much easier, even as adults.
 It has been proven that music training improves language learning, however, it is not only the ability to learn foreign languages that is boosted.
 Children who study music before the age of seven also develop better linguistic abilities in their mother tongue.
 Musicians have bigger vocabularies, better pronunciation and a stronger awareness of grammar than their non-musical friends.
 Read on to find out more about how music is linked with language learning.
 Continue reading